marvhus/mort/README.md

 and will in the future use LLVM to compile to native code.

 ## FAQ
+Some frequently asked questions, and some I came up on my own, to avoid having to answer questions.
   Q:  Why is it named mort?
   A:  Don't worry about it.
 ---